 Additions are a common and accepted means of adapting older buildings for modern use.
-In historic districts, additions should be compatible with the character of the original building, the streetscape, and the district.
+In historic districts, additions should be compatible with the character of the original building and the streetscape.
 This can be achieved through appropriate location, size, materials, and overall appearance.

-Adding to the rear of a building is generally the best way to expand without negatively affecting the architectural character of the building or the surrounding streetscape.
-In the case of detached dwellings and rowhouses, additions should be unobtrusive and subordinate to the historic building-generally lower in height and smaller in footprint than the original structure.
-Sympathetic relationships to adjacent buildings and open spaces should also be maintained.

-Additions to apartment and university buildings should respect the form, character and façade composition of the original buildings.
-Rooftop additions on flat-roofed buildings should be set back and unobtrusive from the street.
+An addition to the rear of a building is generally the best way to add extra space without negatively affecting the architectural character of the building or the surrounding streetscape.
+In the case of the district's Detached Dwellings and its Rowhouses, additions should be subordinate to the historic building-generally lower in height and smaller in footprint than the building to which it is being added.
+Connections to the historic building should be minimal and preferably reversible.
+Relationships to adjacent buildings and open spaces should also be considered.
+Additions to the district's apartment buildings and the university buildings should respect the original form, character and façade composition of the buildings.
+Rooftop additions on flat-roofed apartment buildings may be appropriate if set back and not visible from the street.